nisarg1631/Connectify-Fault-Tolerant-Queueing-Service/README.md

 ## Optimisations

-### Async Requests
-We use the async requests module which we used in our client library to make simultaneous async queries from the write manager to the read managers.
-There are two advanatages of doing this:
-1. It takes less time than updating the read managers sequentially.
-2. The read managers get updated at more or less the same time with little disparity between their states.

 ### Distributed Metadata
 Having all the metadata related to producers, consumers and topics stored in a single database would lead to a single point of failure.
 Instead our design ensures high availability of data even in case of temporary database failures.
-To do this we made the following design decisions:
-1. Each read manager has an in-memory copy of the relavant metadata.
-On any updates, the write manager sends requests to the read managers which then update their metadata.
-A downside of this approach is that if there is any failure in updating any read manager for whatever reason, the system is left in an inconsistent state.
-2. As we are not keeping a central metadata database some data which would require synchronisation between the read managers, like the consumer offsets are stored instead at the broker level.
-So that we don't have to worry about keeping them in sync at the read manager level.

-### Master-Slave
-We have a master database and one or more slave databases for each broker.
-All writes are done to the master database and the slave databases are updated asynchronously.
-Overall this design has the following advantages:
-1. The master database is always up to date and is not overloaded with read requests.
-2. The slave databases are updated asynchronously and are not overloaded with write requests.
-3. The slave databases are updated in the background and are not affected by any temporary failures in the master database ensuring high availability of data.
+To do this we use a Redis cluster with 6 nodes.
+Data is split into 3 groups with each group having 2 replicated nodes.
+Hence even if one of the nodes of a group fails, the data is still available in the other node of the group.
+We use the `redis-py` library to interact with the Redis cluster.
+Appendonly persistence is enabled in the Redis cluster.
+This ensures that even if the cluster is restarted, the data is not lost.

 ## Testing